 It is in a sense pointless opposing each of the aberrations that emerges because until we change our basic orientation toward what lies outside of ourselves to one of cooperation and away from one of exploitation, conditions such as those described above will continue to proliferate until the consequences of our own destructiveness destroys us too.

 Todd Millions Comment left 22nd September 2011 17:05:38

 I live on a major monarch path,with pastures containing choice feed-showy milkweed.I've not seen a monarch in 3years and the milk weeds are showing stress and poor reproduction.Granted the clime of the last two years has being poor for both.Some analouge species from high land nortern states do seem to be filling this pollenatiors gap-but not as fully,they simply don't reproduce quickly enough.

-Chef John Rasmussen Comment left 31st October 2012 16:04:50|
+Chef John Rasmussen Comment left 1st November 2012 01:01:50

 My wife and I served as Monarch butterfly counters at Point Pelee Provincial Park in Ontario, Canada.
 I recall in the mid 1980's when Monarch migration peaked, trees filled with Monarchs rest overnight.
 In early morning sunlight Monarchs open & close wings until a magical moment when colorful Monarchs fly in mass to cross open water of Lake Erie.
 It looks like the "leaves of the trees" turn orange and fly away leaving an almost leafless tree.
 It is very sad that chemical companies justify toxic chemicals as harmless when in fact toxic chemicals used on corn and soybean can kill majestic Monarch butterfly by destroying milkweed habitat, the main Monarch food source.